 Hopefully, they come with you.
 Some agencies do offer incentives to providers for bringing their own families to the agency.

 Can my pets be around the dayhome children?

 Potentially, but not their food, water, or waste.

 Do I pay a fee to the agency?

-Each agency sets their own fee structure.
+Each agency sets its own fee structure.
 Typically, in Alberta, a provider will pay anywhere from $75-$150 per child per month in agency fees.
 Some agencies will pass this fee along to parents – rather than the provider.
-However, it’s important to understand that this means the agency fees cut into the providers profits OR the parent will be required to pay more in child care fees to make up the parent portion.
+However, it’s important to understand that this means the agency fees cut into the provider’s profits OR the parent will be required to pay more in child care fees to make up the parent portion.

 You’ll want to plan ahead when joining a dayhome agency as the process can create a lapse in payment between when you stop operating as an unlicensed dayhome and when you start operating as a regulated dayhome.
-There is potential that you could have a 1 month gap in receiving payment – so be sure to discuss this with your agency if this is a concern for you.
+There is a potential that you could have a 1-month gap in receiving payment – so be sure to discuss this with your agency if this is a concern for you.

 Wage Top Up

-We’ve had a few members ask us why we’re facilitating this information exchange between the licensed and unlicensed sector.
+We’ve had a few members ask us why we’re facilitating this information exchange between the licensed and unlicensed sectors.
 While Embolden PDC is a support network for unlicensed providers – we never want to be a barrier for providers who want to move to the regulated sector.
 If you have decided to give your dayhome families the chance to benefit from the new government grants and now wish to become licensed – we are here to support you in making that switch.
 And if you intend to continue operating your private dayhome – we’re here to support you.
 As Alberta’s only organized association for unlicensed dayhomes – we will continue to advocate for support and recognition from the province.

 Heather, Kim and Cheryl share their experience and expertise regarding dayhome agencies in Alberta.